 - The flavour intensity

 As a general rule, you arrange the beers from lowest to highest alcohol percentage.
 Now look closely at the flavour intensity.
 Then you want to look at colour and hoppiness.
 Light before dark, light hopped before heavenly hopped and so on.
 It might be also that a beer with a lower percentage has an intensely strong flavour from the addition of herbs, for example.
 If a beer has a strong flavour intensity, move it up a spot.

 For a tasting, you want to try 15 cl of beer.
 There are special glasses you can buy for beer tastings, such as the AnDer.
 It's the perfect glass for beer tastings, because aromas remain preserved in the round shape of the glass and its narrow top.
 An ordinary small, tulip-shaped wine glasses would also do the trick.

 If you’re going to try six beers, ideally you want six glasses.
 However, that requires a lot of glasses.
 Have a short break after three beers to rinse out your glasses for the second half.

 What are we eating?

 When tasting beer, you’ll want something to eat.
 First of all, it’s important to neutralise your palette after tasting beer.
 A piece of white baguette works as a cleanser but a cracker (without added flavouring) is the best.
 This ensures you’ll be ready for your next round.

 Beer tasting should mostly be about fun.
 But it’s also good to learn something from the experience.
 Beerwulf has developed a special tasting form that you can use during your tasting session.
 Sample and discuss what you see, smell and taste.
+We also have some tasting segments for reference to guide your discussions and understanding.
 Everyone will have a different taste experience, there are no wrong answers!

 Keep on tasting, there’s so much to discover!